craigfay/changelog/README.md

 ### August 7, 2019
 * nodejs.org has an excellent recap of [HTTP Transactions in Node](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).
 This is extremely helpfulfor anyone working with the built in `http` module.
+* Node's `util.promisify()` will work on any function that has a callback function as its last argument if the callback accepts arguments `err, data`.

 ### August 3, 2019
 * By default GET requests are cacheable if there are no parameters present in the URL, a POST is not.